RaiHormo/eduroam-linux-universal/README.md

 # Eduroam Linux Universal Installer
 An easy to use eduroam installer for Linux that works for any University.

-A fork from the official CAT installer that's been made easy to use.
+A fork from the official CAT installer that's been made easier to use.

 Made by Iris Hormoviti
 ## Download